sitphp/commands/doc/3_tools.bloc_tool.md

 ### Customizing a bloc

 You can modify the display of a bloc as you wish.
-Here is an example of what you could do :
+Here is an example of what you could do with all the styling methods available :

 ```php
 // In the "handle" method of your command class ...